talkable/talkable-docs/source/ecommerce/custom.rst

 On your final checkout receipt page (which includes things like the customer's order number or confirmation code), you will include a Javascript snippet containing the order and purchased product information.
-This version of the Curebit integration code can be asyncronous or syncronous depending on your decision.
+This version of the Talkable integration code can be asyncronous or syncronous depending on your decision.

 The parameters you will need to provide are: